rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 * SDKCF-4190: Updated Kluent dependency version due to deprecated mocking feature.
 * SDKCF-4427: Updated compile and target SDK to API 31 (Android 12).
 * SDKCF-3978: Updated endpoint response models to fix optional and required parameters.
+* SDKCF-4470: Updated the layout for close and campaign buttons.
+Added feature to customize text and button fonts, please see [custom font section](#custom-font) for details.

 ### 5.0.0 (2021-09-10)
 * SDKCF-4071: **Breaking Change:** Added new method for providing id tracking identifier in `UserInfoProvider` interface class.